swarmlibs/promstack/README.md

 This will deploy the stack to the Docker Swarm cluster.
 Please ensure you have the necessary permissions to deploy the stack and the `swarmlibs` stack is deployed.
 See [Pre-requisites](#pre-requisites) for more information.

 > [!IMPORTANT]
-> It is important to note that the `logstack` is the default stack namespace for this deployment.
+> It is important to note that the `promstack` is the default stack namespace for this deployment.
 > It is **NOT RECOMMENDED** to change the stack namespace as it may cause issues with the deployment.

 ```sh